-So you’re thinking about starting your own semi-truck business?
-That’s a great idea!
-Semi-trucks are usually Class 8 heavy-duty trucks used for hauling large loads.
+So you’re thinking about getting into semis?
+Good idea!
+Semi trucks are usually Class 8 heavy-duty trucks used for hauling large loads.
 Class 8 vehicle sales recovered from a pandemic slump and increased by at least 15% in 2021, with trucking companies purchasing over 220,000 trucks.
 Demand for semi-trucks is expected to stay strong as the economy continues to recover.
 The trucking industry is considered the lifeblood of the US economy as it hauls most of the goods consumed in the country.

 8. Box Truck